sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-20-markdown-components-cheatsheet.md

 <details>
 <summary>Click to expand</summary>
 This is a details block.
-It can be used to hide content that is not important for the user at first sight.
+It can be used to hide content that is not essential for the user at first sight.
 </details>

 ## Divider